 (b).
 The Owner acknowledges that if this Development Agreement is ever terminated, the approval shall be deemed null and void and the land uses approved for the Subject Property shall no longer be permitted, unless otherwise approved by the City Council.

 (c).
 The current provisions of the LDC, as may be amended from time-to-time, shall be applicable to the Subject Property unless otherwise specifically stated herein.
-Any City Code provision not specifically so identified will not be affected by the terms of this Agreement, and will be subject to enforcement and change under the same criteria as if no Agreement were in effect.
+Any City Code provision not specifically so identified will not be affected by the terms of this Development Agreement, and will be subject to enforcement and change under the same criteria as if no Development Agreement were in effect.

 SECTION 4.
 PROJECT DESCRIPTION